nguyendylan164-droid/4337-Project-2/devlog.md

 3:17 PM

 For this session, I will implement a predicate that executes a list of actions.
 It will use my previous predicates: "action/3", "valid_action/2", and "valid_maze/1".
 It seems I am nearing the end of my project.

+3:34 PM

+This was a fairly simple session, so I plan to implement the case for when "find_exit/2" has an unbound parameter for its second parameter.
+After some research, implementing a Depth-First Search (DFS) algorithm to find the maze exit is the best approach.
+However, I have a feeling it might not be easy to implement it in Prolog.